What is Search Engine Optimization, or SEO?

 Step 3: Ranking

 Ranking is the third and most crucial step.
 The crawling and indexing procedures must be completed before ranking can occur.
 Your website might be ranked once a search engine has crawled and indexed it.
-Search engines utilise over 200 ranking signals to categories and rank material, and they all fall into one of three categories: technical optimization, on-page optimization, and off-page optimization.
+Search engines utilize over 200 ranking signals to categories and rank material, and they all fall into one of three categories: technical optimization, on-page optimization, and off-page optimization.
 Search engines employ a variety of signals to rank online sites, including:

 - Whether or not the term or a synonym was mentioned on the page and in the title tag.